La Fada Morgana: Other regions

-Galician ethnographer Lois Carré Alvarellos published a tale collected from Campamento, in San Xurxo de Iñás, with the title A Filla do Rei, which researcher Marisa Rey-Henningsen translated as The King's Daughter.
+Galician ethnographer Lois Carré Alvarellos published a tale collected from Campamento, in San Xurxo de Iñás, with the title A Filla do Rei, which researcher Marisa Rey-Henningsen translated as The King's Daughter, and to German as Die Königstochter.
 In this tale, a king locks his only daughter in a high tower to protect her from the world.
 However, when she is old enough, she peers outside the tower and marvels at the moonlight.
 Some days later, she decides to leave the tower and wander the world.
 One day, she cries in the middle of the road, when a ram appears to her.
 The animal asks for a kiss; she refuses, but it agrees to accompany her.
 Later, the ram guides her to a house where she finds work for a mother and her daughter, who are secretly a pair of witches (Galician: meigas).
-The witches order the girl to get them the "caixa de demachiños" ('the little box of demachiños'; 'goblin casket', in Marisa Rey-Henningsen's translation).
+The witches order the girl to get them the "caixa de demachiños" ('the little box of demachiños'; 'goblin casket', in Marisa Rey-Henningsen's translation; "Kästchen mit den Teufelchen", 'little casket of the little devils', in the German translation).
 The girl does not know where to find it, so she wanders off until she finds a donkey whom she feeds with grass instead of straw, a bull she gives bread instead of grass, and a rooster she gives wheat instead of corn.
 The animals guide her to the place where she can find the box, and the princess enters the house and steals the box.
 Suddenly, a very old, very ugly woman comes out of the kitchen and wrestles with her for the box, the princess is stronger and flees; the old woman orders the animals to stop her, but they refuse due to the girl's kindness.
 On the road, she opens the box to see what lies inside, but it is apparently empty.
 She delivers the box to the witches, but they realize the box is empty, so they send the girl for another box.
 The princess gets a second box which she does not open, and gives it to the pair.
 Later, the witch duo forces the girl to gather piles of clothes, wash, dry, mend and iron them before noon.
 The girl cries over the task, when the ram comes to her and summons an army of rams to fulfill the task.
 Finally, the princess goes back to her father in the company of the ram and introduces the animal as her saviour.
 She washes it in a fountain and kisses it; a handsome prince appears before her.
 The princess then marries the disenchanted prince.
+Folklorist Walter Anderson classified the tale as type Aarne-Thompson 428.